Finance data management...

 ...or Why all FP&A Roads go to Data management.

-Even if for the last six years I have been specialising in Data management, I still follow (thanks to the FP&A club) developments in FP&A area.
-While reading some publications on FP&A trends I realized the strong connection between FP&A and Data management topics.
+Even if for the last six years I have been specializing in Data management, I still follow (thanks to the FP&A club) developments in the FP&A area.
+While reading some publications on FP&A trends, I realized the strong connection between FP&A and Data management topics.
 So I decided to share with you some of my observations and experiences.

-Let’s start with the notable trend of FP&A to become a business partner (Source)
+Let’s start with the notable trend of FP&A becoming a business partner (Source)

 I can briefly summarize it as the following:

-- Put data at the centre of the decision making processes
+- Put data at the center of the decision-making processes

-- Implement a business governance model within organization that will enable data-driven decision management model
+- Implement a business governance model within an organization that will enable a data-driven decision-management model

 - Transformation of the organizational structure and culture so that the data and models actually yield better decision